civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

 page. **Copy the account number listed for the newly created account.
 You will need it in the next step.**

+1. Select the checkbox for the new account, click the 'Actions' button, then click the 'Move' button under the 'AWS account' section in the dropdown.

 	![Newly created AWS account in Organizational structure list](../../../.gitbook/assets/new-account-in-list.png)

+1. Select the 'cloud-deploy-infra-tests' organizational unit then click the 'Move AWS account' button.

+	![Move account to cloud-deploy-infra-tests organizational
+	unit](../../../.gitbook/assets/move-account.png)

 To log in the newly created e2e test account: